Huotes/CommitMaker/README.md

 Chuck Norris doesn't cheat death.
 He wins fair and square.

 The word 'Kill' was invented by Chuck Norris.
 Other words were 'Die', 'Beer', and 'What'.

+If the box says: 'This software requires Windows 7 or better' Does that mean it'll run on Linux?